Black Skirt Tetra Stats

 Once you have successfully bred the black skirt tetras, the parents should be removed from the tank, as they will happily gobble down any eggs or fry they can find.
 Any fertile eggs should hatch within 24 hours, and the fry will become free swimming within 2-3 days.

 Shortly before they become free swimming, you should begin feeding the fry.
 The best foods to feed the newly hatched fry are baby brine shrimp, micro-worms, infusoria or any of the commercially available fry foods.
-After about two weeks, they can be moved up to finely ground fry food.
+After about two weeks, they can be moved up to finely ground fish food.